dandisy/webcore/README.md

     - Select2 (all select input will be select2)
     - HTML Text Editor (htmltype = text-editor)
     - File Manager (htmltype = file-manager or files-manager)
-    - Nullable field in migration
+    - Nullable field in migration (console option = n, or in json file using dbNullable = true)
     - Logged fields : created_by and updated_by (console option = --logs)
+    - Relational support : add model view in controller, related function in model, and related data in select2 form filed (htmltype = select,model-view=show-field=value-field)

 see sample model schema files in resources/model_schemas